 If your supplier accepts Medicare, you pay 20 percent of the Medicare-approved amount after you meet the Part B deductible.
 Medicare pays for different kinds of DME in different ways.
 Depending on the type of equipment, you may need to rent the equipment or buy it, or you may be able to choose whether to rent or buy the equipment.

 Note: Medicare will only cover your DME if your doctors and DME suppliers are enrolled in Medicare and accept Medicare's approved amount (i.e., assignment) in full.
 If the suppliers are enrolled in Medicare, but don't accept Medicare's approved amount in full, there's no limit on the amount they can charge you.
 So be sure to ask first if they accept Medicare.

 Where can I get Durable Medical Equipment?

-If you're on Original Medicare and live in King, Pierce, Snohomish or Clark counties, you need to get your DME through the Medicare Competitive Bidding program (www.medicare.gov).
+If you're on Original Medicare and live in or are visiting Seattle, Tacoma, Bellevue or Vancouver, you need to get your DME through the Medicare Competitive Bidding program (www.medicare.gov).

 If you're on Original Medicare, Medicare also offers a national mail-order program for diabetic supplies through suppliers in your local area (www.medicare.gov).